 See how McAfee True Key makes managing passwords easy and secure

-Let McAfee True Key help you defend your personal data.
-The password management software makes dealing with passwords secure and easy.
+Let McAfee’s Password Manager help you defend your personal data.
+Password management software makes dealing with passwords secure and easy.

 McAfee True Key stores your passwords on your device using the strongest encryption available.
 Once you use a master password to log into True Key, it’ll auto-fill your passwords for any apps or websites you visit.
 For added convenience, True Key securely syncs your information across all of your devices so you can access it wherever you need it.